-Other times since that mournful remembrance of Zipporah, I have read those words to determine how they helped me, The Spirit used the Bible to heal my heart strengthening the witness within that the Bible is the inspired and Holy word of God.
-I knew it before, but my testimony of its divinity was reassured.
-It's like knowing Orlando, Florida is there because I have seen pictures and learned about it in school, then going to Disney World and visiting, a personal experience confirming the things I already know.
+Other times since that mournful remembrance of Zipporah, I have read those words to determine how they helped me.
+The Spirit used the Bible to heal my heart, strengthening the witness within that the Bible is the inspired and holy word of God.
+I knew it before but my testimony of its divinity was reassured.
+It's like knowing Orlando, Florida is there because I have seen pictures and learned about it in school, then going to Disney World and visiting--a personal experience confirming the things I already know.

 He placed a Christian grievance counselor in my path who escorted me safely through grief to sanity and health mending my broken heart.
 Conventional psychology helped with supernatural power to heal.

 It is psychologically damaging to live life without principles and a code of belief.
 It is foolish to think that faith alone without works will save a soul.
-Faith without works is dead being alone, James instructs4.
+Faith without works is dead being alone, James instructs.